Profile: The Ukrainian-born “Kremlin consigliere” with Putin’s ear

 Kirill Dmitriev, the lynchpin of the Kremlin’s sovereign vehicle and a close adviser to President Vladimir Putin, has criss-crossed the world promoting multi-billion co-investments in Russia with global financier titans but his modest origins began in Kyiv.

 Such has been Dmitriev’s heady rise into Putin’s inner circle that the Russian magazine Sobesednik in 2020 suggested political insiders were seriously calling him “a possible successor to Putin.”
+His repute may rise further now Dmitriev himself and the Russian Direct Investment Fund (RDIF) have both been sanctioned over Russia's invasion of his birthplace.

 His wife Natalia Popova also moves in gilded circles as a deputy to Putin’s younger daughter Katerina Tikhonva, who runs Innopraktika Foundation, an artificial intelligence institute based at Moscow State University.